samdark/yii2-cookbook/book/scaling.md

 ];
 ```

-If you use HTTP caching configuration in your Apache or NGINX server to serve assets like JS/CSS/JPG/etc, you may want to enable the `appendTimestamp` so that when the assets is being updated the old asset will be invalidated in the cache.
+If you use HTTP caching configuration in your Apache or NGINX server to serve assets like JS/CSS/JPG/etc, you may want to enable the [`appendTimestamp`](http://www.yiiframework.com/doc-2.0/yii-web-assetmanager.html#%24appendTimestamp-detail) so that when an asset gets updated the old asset will be invalidated in the cache.

 ```php
 $config = [